Ligne du Haut-Bugey: The Haut-Bugey upgrade project

 The project has upgraded existing tracks to enable higher speeds by both TGV and regular trains.
 While the result of the ‘Projet du Haut-Bugey’ is not a true Ligne à grande vitesse (HSL)—the line remains a ligne classique— but is still an important element in the TGV network, linking the LGV Sud-Est to Geneva.
 The reopened line has reduced journey times between Paris and Geneva due to both a shorter distance and higher speeds.
 The improved line now allows TGV trains to shorten their route to Geneva by 47 kilometres, reducing the Paris–Geneva journey time by about twenty minutes to just over three hours.
 In addition, the non-TGV services between Mâcon and Geneva via Bourg-en-Bresse and Bellegarde-sur-Valserine have been improved.
 Following completion, the project significantly increases freight capacity on the Ambérieu–Culoz section of the Lyon-Geneva line, as passenger trains use the Haut-Bugey line instead.

 The upgraded line has been electrified at 25 kV 50 Hz AC, matching other high-speed lines in France.
 The right-of-way has been rebuilt, the infrastructure renovated, and many level crossings removed completely.
-A special effort has been made for environmental protection, particularly the at lakes of Nantua and Sylans, and to utilise rail noise screening.
+A special effort has been made for environmental protection, particularly at the lakes of Nantua and Sylans, and to utilise rail noise screening.

 A new station has been created at Nurieux-Volognat, near to the industrial basin of Oyonnax, and substantial works have taken place at Bellegarde-sur-Valserine, including building new tracks at the north-west end of the station (to allow trains from Geneva to turn onto the Haut-Bugey line without reversing), also new platforms for the Geneva-Paris TGV service and a new bus station with a car park.